 12. share something valuable

 Do you have a corporate blog?
 Do you publish white papers covering important industry topics?
 Evaluate the content you already have and look for ways to align with the conversations surrounding the show.
-This will promote your brand while providing content attendees might actually want to read.
+This will promote your brand while providing content attendees actually want to read.
 Additionally, build new content around what attendees are talking about, or even live-blog during the show.

 This will help you build relationships with attendees and publications!
 Great ideas for articles to share include: pre-show coverage and informative articles covering “buzz” topics.